 Results

-For raster layers that are small enough to fit in-memory, the raster package is orders of magnitude faster for subset operations (Figure 2).
-This was evaluated by coercing the landcover data into a RasterBrick object (which forces the file into memory).
+For raster layers that are small enough to fit in-memory, the raster package is several orders of magnitude faster for subset operations (Figure 2).
+This was evaluated by coercing the land cover data into a RasterBrick object (which forces the file into memory).
 Initial evaluations of PostGIS raster functions were performed by registering the raster data file outside of the Postgres database.
 This way, only the raster metadata and file path are stored in the database system, and PostGIS functions are evaluated on the source data file directly.
 The results of these operations are summarized in Table 2.

 Conclusion

 For polygon overlays over datasets that reside on disk, PostGIS is faster by orders of magnitude.
-However for small data sets, the raster package excels on operations that can reside in memory.
+However, for small data sets, the raster package excels on operations that can reside in memory.
 PostGIS tunable parameters include the tile size over which gridded data are split to perform iterative operations.
 An optimum tile size may depend on the structure of the gridded data set and/or the size of the file.
 Further benchmarks could compare the in-memory performance of the raster package to PostGIS operations over data that is stored in a ramdisk.